-Building a better resume is often reflected through the ability to clearly and accurately express the various characteristics of the individual in a way that best describes the capabilities beyond the positions that the person has held.
+Building a better resume is reflected through the ability to clearly express the various characteristics of an individual in a way that best describes the capabilities beyond the positions that the person has held.
 A common trend is for the individual to focus so much attention on past experiences and current responsibilities that he or she fails to communicate the final step in the search process.

 This is why it’s important to accurately and appropriately describe your education on your resume.
 If you’ve graduated from college, make sure that you say so.
 “2005 graduate, University of (Anywhere USA); Bachelor of Science in Business Administration.”

 The same holds true with industry certifications and related training and loss prevention education.
 If you’ve spent the time, effort and financial resources necessary to receive a degree or complete a certification—such as one of those offered through the Loss Prevention Foundation—you’ve earned the right to display that commitment on your resume.
 Make the extra effort to clarify and highlight that.

 In order to craft a better resume, be willing to look at the document through the eyes of those we are trying to impress during the selection process.
 They depend on that document to shed light on the professional that we are and how our particular talents, abilities, and experiences will successfully meet the needs of the position that they are trying to fill.